How To Measure Guide

 Step 4

-Additionally, we suggest checking for a stamp or sticker that often indicates the correct mattress size via the manufacturer.
+Additionally, we suggest checking for a stamp or sticker that often indicates the correct mattress size recommended by the manufacturer.

 Step 5

-If measuring for a cot or cot bed, consider the following: Ensure the cot mattress isn't too tight against the sides, especially for drop-side cot or cot bed models, as an oversized mattress may hinder the use of this function.
+If measuring for a cot or cot bed, ensure the mattress is not too tight against the sides - particularly for drop-side cot or cot bed models, as an oversized mattress may affect the use of this function.

 Step 6

-If measuring for a travel cot, cot or cot bed, consider the following: Check that the space between the top of the mattress and the top of the cot side bars is at least 50cm, preventing toddlers from climbing out.
-Cot/cot bed mattresses for British standards should not exceed a depth of 10cm.
+If measuring for a travel cot, cot or cot bed, check that the space between the top of the mattress and the top of the cot side bars is at least 50cm, which helps prevent toddlers from climbing out.
+In line with British safety standards, cot and cot bed mattresses should not exceed a depth of 10cm.